SridharaDasu/SnCWhitePaper2015/README.md

 4) Please frequently "git pull" to get everyone's changes comments etc.

-To setup:
+* To setup:

 git clone https://github.com/SridharaDasu/SnCWhitePaper2015.git

+* To edit

-To edit tex - just use your favorite tex software on your machine.
+Just use your favorite tex software on your machine.

-To add a new file:
+* To add a new file:

 git add <new-file-name>

-To commit your changes to existing files:
+* To commit your changes to existing files:

 git commit -a -m "<brief message describing your change>"

+* To get other peoples changes:

+git pull

-For further git help use google!
+* For further git help use google!

-Comments:
+# Comments:

 Sridhara on 12 November:
 I am hoping this will be the best white paper ever written :)